performant-software/Neatline/README.md

 ### Create Records

 Fundamentally, a Neatline exhibit is just a collection of records that are plotted on the map, on the timeline, or on both.
+Records in an exhibit can either be based on items in the background Omeka collection or created on a one-off basis inside of the Neatline editor.

 To create a new record: